 Moths can infest your food and clothes you wear.
 As a result, it can lead to allergic reactions.
 Infestations by moths can cause mucosal irritations for humans, as well as for pets.
 If you or your pet consumes the food infested by moths, it can cause severe intestinal diseases.

 Moths can be dangerous for humans when you think of eating them.
 But, some of them are quite non-toxic for human consumption.
-A few species though feeds on unpalatable or poisonous plants in the larvae stage.
+A few species though feeds on unpalatable or poisonous plants in the larvae stage where they essentially turn into moth caterpillars.
 Some of them even feed on milkweed that contains poisonous substances.
 These can impact your heart muscles.

-Is moth powder poisonous for your eyes?
+Is moth wing dust poisonous for your eyes?
 Some people believe that moth powder can make you blind.
 But, is this true?
 There is no scientific evidence that proves moth powder from their wings can cause severe damage to your eyes.
 The powder is nothing but the scales from their wings.
-So, can moths kill you?
+So, can adult moths kill you?

 There are certain poisonous chemicals present on the wings of some species.
 But, rest assured that they won’t make you blind.
 Yet, the dust may cause some irritation to your eyes.
 Is this is the case, you can take care of it with ease.